meltingmedia/Invits/core/components/invits/docs/readme.txt

 Author: Romain Tripault // Melting Media <romain@melting-media.com>
 --------------------------------------------------------------------------------

-A MODX Revolution component allowing your users to send registration invitations to other users.
+A MODX Revolution component allowing you/your users to send registration invitations to other users.

 Requires Shaun McCormick's Login component and optionnally FormIt to send